Claygate: Community

-Claygate (Primary) School was established in Elm Road in 1885, becoming an Infant School which closed shortly after its centenary – The Firs, the Junior School, became the new single site.
-The original school building was in the late 20th century redeveloped as Claygate's Youth Centre/Community Centre and Capelfield surgery.
-Rowan Preparatory School is a private independent school consisting of a nursery and primary school for girls.
+Established in 1885, Claygate (Primary) School initially stood on Elm Road.
+Although the Infant School closed a little after celebrating its centenary, 'The Firs', which served as the Junior School, transitioned into the primary site.
+Later in the 20th century, the original school building was repurposed to house Claygate's Youth Centre/Community Centre and the Capelfield surgery.
+Additionally, Rowan Preparatory School operates as a private independent institution, offering nursery and primary education specifically for girls.

-The Anglican church is "Holy Trinity", built in 1840, which is unusual for having two spires.
-There is also a First Church of Christ Scientist.
-Roman Catholicism is served by the Church of the Holy Name in Arbrook Lane, Esher.
+The local Anglican church, "Holy Trinity," constructed in 1840, stands out due to its unique dual spires.
+The community also houses the First Church of Christ Scientist.
+For adherents of Roman Catholicism, the Church of the Holy Name, located on Arbrook Lane in Esher, offers services.

-Claygate Village Association is a non-political charity founded in 1946, organise some of the key village events; the Christmas lights, The Claygate Music Festival, the Claygate Gardens Trail, Claygate in Bloom and for the first time in 2014, the Claygate Spring Festival.
+The Claygate Village Association is a non-political charity founded in 1946; it organises some of the key village events; the Christmas lights, The Claygate Music Festival, the Claygate Gardens Trail, Claygate in Bloom and for the first time in 2014, the Claygate Spring Festival.
 The village is served with medical support by Capelfield Surgery.